 What quantities are required, even with individual variations?
 Where are they found in the body?
 What are they used for?
 What foods have them?
 These questions cannot be answered with precision.
 From my reading of the books on this subject, the following table lists the micro-minerals, how much you may require, what you use them for, and what foods have them.
 How much of each mineral is found in which food depends most of all on the topsoil where the food was grown.
 If the soil is depleted of one or more minerals, you cannot expect to find much of those minerals in food grown in that soil.
 Do your own research, and listen to your body.
 Beware that:

 - Your individual requirements can vary widely from the average and from recommended daily allowances.

-- You require the mix of the minerals, not one or another isolated mineral.
+- Required is a mix of minerals, not one or another isolated mineral, from natural, uncontaminated sources,

 - An excess of one can cause excretion or deficiency of another.
 For example, excess zinc depletes copper, and vice versa.